abdollahpour/micro-image-manager/README.md

         <img src="/image/5f4a459d28317a9f153c211d" alt="Alt Text!" />
     </picture>

-Or even optimize image for different screen sizes that can boost up performance on mobile phones:
+Or even optimize the image for different screen sizes that can boost up performance on mobile phones:

     <img src="/image/5f4a459d28317a9f153c211d?profile=small"
     srcset="/image/5f4a459d28317a9f153c211d?profile=large 800w"
     alt="Image description">

+# How to run it?

+## Use npm
+First, you need to have mongodb up and running then:

+    npx micro-image-manger

+If mongo has different configurations:

+    MONGO_URL=mongodb://user@pass:mongo-host:27017/image-manager npx micro-image-manger

+Application is ready on localhost:8700

+## Use docker

+    docker-compose up

+Application is ready on `localhost:8700`

+# Use helm for kubernetes

+    helm repo add micro-image-manager https://raw.githubusercontent.com/abdollahpour/micro-auth-request-chart/master/repository
+    helm install micro-auth-request

+For more information and customization please check the details [here](https://github.com/abdollahpour/micro-image-manager-chart).